-Loan programs are available to students enrolled in at least halftime status each semester.
-If you take loans to pay for college expenses, you must repay the principal and interest in accordance with the terms of the promissory note.
+Loan programs are available to students enrolled in at least half-time status each semester.
+If you borrow funds to pay for college expenses, you must repay the principal and interest in accordance with the terms of the promissory note.

 The Federal Direct Loan program offers low-interest federal loans.
-Loan amounts vary based on your career level (i.e., undergraduate or graduate), grade level, and dependency status.
+Loan amounts vary based on your enrollment level (i.e., undergraduate or graduate), grade level, and dependency status.
 Repayment begins six months after you leave school or your attendance drops below half-time.